icon6669/volunteer_hub/PRD.md

 ### 4.2 Security Implementation
 - Row Level Security (RLS) policies for all database tables
 - JWT-based authentication
-- Role-based access control
+- Role-based access control using the `user_role` column
 - Secure password handling via Supabase Auth
+- Error handling for authentication failures with specific error messages

 ### 4.3 Frontend Implementation
 - React functional components with hooks
-- Context API for state management
+- AuthContext for managing authentication state and role checking
 - TypeScript for type safety
 - Tailwind CSS for styling
 - Responsive design for mobile and desktop